College Corps Logo

 Commitment:

-• Service hours will be completed within local K-12 schools, food banks/pantries, or climate action organizations.
+• Complete in-person service hours within local nonprofit organizations, food banks/pantries, climate action organizations or K-12 school.
 Placement sites will be organized and assigned by the program based on students’ interests.

 Compensation: